Contact Us

 2. Local/regional providers.
 Specialization of regional ASP – work with small companies in a small geographical region.
 As a rule, a set of the most common simple office applications is available for rent.

 4. Providers of complex solutions (Volume business ASP).
 Provide rental of pre-formed packages of services and applications.
-They uses to solve the main set of tasks in a specific market.
+They are used to solve the main set of tasks in a specific market.
 The main area of activity is the complex service of small enterprises.

-5. Providers for operation and maintenance of finished business processes (Business process outsourcers (BPO)).
+5. Providers for the operation and maintenance of finished business processes (Business process outsourcers (BPO)).
 Specialize in performing certain functions in business processes.
-For example, on customer service or delivery of goods.
+For example, in customer service or the delivery of goods.

 6. Providers of commercial networks (Commerce network providers).
-A business serving commercial networks for performing electronic data between companies.
-For example in the B2B leads area.
+A business serving commercial networks for performing electronic data exchange between companies.
+For example, in the B2B leads area.

 types of ASP

-The applications they offer can be categorized as the following:
+The applications they offer can be categorized as follows:

 • Personal applications.
-Include application packages similar to Microsoft Office, games and educational software products;
+Include application packages similar to Microsoft Office, games, and educational software products; See how you can make a difference in learning with these EdTech startup ideas.

 • Means of communication and interaction – e-mail, applications for conferences, etc .;

 • e-Commerce applications.
 Used in working with buyers and suppliers of the company.
-For example, electronic stores;
+For example, electronic stores.
+Thinking about launching your own eCommerce app?
+Start here: how to develop an eCommerce app.

 • CRM-, ERP-applications;